peacekeeper/cynja-cloud-chat/README.md

 <img src="http://neustarpc.github.com/neustar-clouds/images/logo.png"><br>

-This is a prototype of a HTTP proxy server that allows guardians to manage HTTP accesses via browsers of dependents via XDI graphs.
+This is a simple chat server that integrates with XDI personal clouds.
+It allows parents to manage chat connections of their children.

 ### How to build